 - 1. Maintain water samples and sediment samples under chain-of-custody control at all times.
 The samples must be in view of the current holder or secured in locked storage. - 2.
-Ensure that all samples sent to testing laboratories are accompanied by a completed NWRPO Transfer of Custody Form (Attachment A) or a laboratory-generated equivalent.

-3. Each time a sample is transferred, submit a copy of the form to the NWRPO QA Records Center.
+Ensure that all samples sent to testing laboratories are accompanied by a completed NWRPO Transfer of Custody Form (Attachment A) or a laboratory-generated equivalent as well as Attachment B. - 3.
+Each time a sample is transferred, submit a copy of the form to the NWRPO QA Records Center.